I Like Trains: He Who Saw the Deep and The Shallows : 2009–2012

 Having been dropped by the record label, Beggars Banquet, the band founded its own label ILR (I Like Records) in 2009 and released a second album, He Who Saw The Deep in 2010 which had two singles, "Sea of Regrets" and "A Fathers Son".
 The crowd-funding platform PledgeMusic was used to raise money to produce and release the album.

 In 2012, a third album, The Shallows, was released.

 Tenth anniversary

-To celebrate ten years in existence and also the centenary of the Brudenell Social Club, I Like Trains performed a special gig at the venue in Leeds wher, for the first time, Progress Reform was performedin full.
+To celebrate ten years in existence and also the centenary of the Brudenell Social Club, I Like Trains performed a special gig at the venue in Leeds where, for the first time, Progress Reform was performed in full.
 Progress Reform was also remastered and re-released on 4 November 2013 as a 500-copy limited edition vinyl album.

 A Divorce Before Marriage

 A Divorce Before Marriage, a film about the band by Matt Hopkins and Ben Lankester, was released in 2016.
 It had been in production since the recording of The Shallows.
 An album with the same title accompanied the film.